 Does the Company have any Subsidiary Company/ Companies?
 Yes, the Company have 5 Subsidiaries, which includes 3 Wholly Owned Subsidiaries and 2 Subsidiaries.
-Wholly Owned Subsidiaries 1.
-PICL (India) Private Limited; 2.
-Appserve Appliance Private Limited; 3.
-Sidwal Refrigeration Industries Private Limited; Subsidiaries 1.
-IL JIN Electronics (India) Private Limited; 2.
-Ever Electronics Private Limited; Do the Subsidiary Company/Companies participate in the BR Initiatives of the parent Company?
-If yes, then indicate the number of such subsidiary Company(s) Do any other entity/entities (e.g. suppliers, No such entities. distributors etc.) that the Company does business with, participate in the BR initiatives of the Company?
+Wholly Owned Subsidiaries PICL (India) Private Limited; Appserve Appliance Private Limited; Sidwal Refrigeration Industries Private Limited; Do the Subsidiary Company/Companies participate in the BR Initiatives of the parent Company?
+If yes, then indicate the number of such subsidiary Company(s) Subsidiaries1.
+IL JIN Electronics (India) Private Limited;2.
+Ever Electronics Private Limited;There is no direct participation.
+Subsidiaries conduct their own BRinitiatives.
+Do any other entity/entities (e.g. suppliers, distributors etc.) that the Company does business with, participate in the BR initiatives of the Company?
 If yes, then indicate the percentage of such entity/entities?
-[Less than 30%, 30-60%, More than 60%]
+[Less than 30%, 30-60%, More than 60%] No such entities.
+The Company promotes BR initiatives throughout its value chain, in collaboration with the concerned internal and external stakeholders.
+At present, more than 60% business associates participate in its BR initiatives.
+From the start of its association with the suppliers and distributors, the Company urges them to adhere to the various aspects of sustainable business.
+Further, Company's whistle blower policy applies across its network of business associates, providing them with robust platform to report any unethical business practice without any hesitation or fear.